On this page

 - enables us to independently oversee those responses

-- facilitates information sharing between organisations, their regulators, Victoria Police, the Department of Justice and Regulation’s Working With Children Check Unit and us.
+- facilitates information sharing between organisations, their regulators, Victoria Police, the Department of Justice and Community Safety's Working with Children Check Victoria and us.

 For more details, see our information sheet About the Victorian Reportable Conduct Scheme